Phobos-developers/Phobos/docs/User-Interface.md

 ### Real time timers

 - Timers can now display values in real time, taking game speed into account.
-This can be enabled with `RealTimeTimers=yes`.
+This can be enabled with `RealTimeTimers=true`.
 - By default, time is calculated relative to desired framerate.
-Enabling `RealTimeTimers.Adaptive=yes` (always on for unlimited FPS) will calculate time relative to *current* FPS, accounting for lag.
+Enabling `RealTimeTimers.Adaptive` (always true for unlimited FPS and custom speeds) will calculate time relative to *current* FPS, accounting for lag.
   - When playing with unlimited FPS (or custom speed above 60 FPS), the timers might constantly change value because of the unstable nature.
 - This option respects custom game speeds.